-I love sweet potatoes, but I honestly sometimes forget about them during the summer.
+I love sweet potatoes, but sometimes I forget about them during the summer.
 They're just such a classic fall and Thanksgiving food.
 But just because we're entering summer doesn't mean we need to abandon this brightly-colored, nutrient-filled root veggie.
 It's time for a sweet potato makeover!

 This is a dish that you can serve all summer long.
 It's loaded with bright, tropical flavors and will be a beautiful addition to dinner on the deck, a picnic, or a summer potluck.
-You can either roast the potatoes in the oven or cook them on the grill; the latter would be such a great pairing with grilled black bean burgers or corn on the cob.
+You can either roast the potatoes in the oven or cook them on the grill, so they work wherever your summer hang-outs take you.

 The potatoes here are treated really simply- just cut into rounds and roasted.
 But there are two big flavor powerhouses that make the potatoes very special.

 The first is a "dukkah" made from macadamia nuts, and oh my gosh is it ever magical.
 I use "dukkah" loosely here because this is a very non-classic interpretation.
 Dukkah is an Egyptian spice and nut blend that has delightful crunch and is a lovely topping on roasted veggies and salads.
 This highly non-traditional version uses buttery macadamia nuts, savory sesame seeds, and zippy lime zest for a tropical vibe.
 Hint: double the dukkah portion of the recipe because you'll want to put it on everything.